MTHFR, Methylation, & Nutrigenomics

 - Ischemic Stroke in Children

-Nutrigenomics studies how using particular nutrients can alter the expression of our genes.
+Nutrigenomics studies how using particular nutrients can alter, and correct the expression of our genes.
 By using dedicated nutrients which the body normally requires for proper function, we can get our genetic mechanics back on track.

 Methylation requires certain substrates, enzymes, and co-factors to run effectively.
 For example, an individual with low levels of serine, vitamin B6, and molybdenum may react badly to sulphur, or have trouble dealing with environmental toxins.
 By reinstating the body with these exact nutrients, the health of the person can come back into alignment with what it should be.